edgarmontielt/JobSearch-api/README.md

 <h1 align="center">JobSearch API</h1>

 <h3 align="center">
-  This repository is the backend of jobsearch with NodeJS
+  This repository is the backend of jobsearch app with NodeJS
 </h3>